chemistorge/tbl-ftag/performance.md

            # slicing code here
        else: assert False, "unexpected:%s" % str(type(idx))
 ```
-## A neat trick to prevent unintended referencing
+## A Neat Trick to Prevent Unintended Referencing

 What is wrong with this code?